Page last updated: 19 March 2026

 - Record volumes reached 5.12 million tonnes in 2018 and 5.03 million tonnes in 2021.

-- Cargo showed resilience during the pandemic with only 7% decline in 2020.
+- Cargo showed resilience during the pandemic, contrasting with passenger trends, with a 7.1% decline in 2020 vs 2019.

-- Exports and transshipments outweigh imports (3.65 million tonnes loaded vs 1.29 million tonnes unloaded).
+- Cargo loaded exceeded cargo unloaded (3.65 million tonnes loaded vs 1.29 million tonnes unloaded).

 December recorded the highest monthly volume at Hong Kong International Airport in 2024, at 5.11 million passengers.

-- Chinese New Year creates significant spikes in January or February.
+- Chinese New Year creates significant spikes in January and February.

 - Golden Week (October) and Christmas (December) also drive high volumes.